vicident/nn/README.md

 <a name="nn.dok"></a>
 # Neural Network Package #

 This fork includes an old brute-force implementation of 2D convolutions: nn.SpatialConvolutionClassic.
-Feedforward operation only is available at the moment for this layer.
+Only feedforward operation is available for this layer now.

 ## Make and install package
 ```